 - Insertion Fee: To list a product on your store, you are charged a listing fee.
 The first 100 products are free of the listing fees for every seller.
 After that, the rates charged are as follows.

 The rates are shown for the different listing types.
-The first category is for the 1, 3, 5, 7 or 10 days of listing.
-The second is a 30 day listing option.
+The first category is for the 1, 3, 5 or 7 days of listing.
+The second is for the 10 or 30 day listing option.